no-1ne/react-native-bootcamp/_posts/2017-06-25-react-native-camera-and-blob.md

     <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />
 ```
 Hey!
 I understand we need read and write for image storage, what is `ACCESS_FINE_LOCATION` permission?
-You got me again smarty pants😋 , that is actually to get the location of the user in the next part, I added it here itself so that you don't have to edit this file again.🙂
+You got me again smarty pants😋 , that is actually to get the location of the user in the next part.
+I added it here itself so that you don't have to edit this file again.🙂
 also add `android:largeHeap="true"` just after `android:allowBackup="true"`

 Now